Evolution: Natural selection

 More offspring are produced than can possibly survive, and these conditions produce competition between organisms for survival and reproduction.
 Consequently, organisms with traits that give them an advantage over their competitors are more likely to pass on their traits to the next generation than those with traits that do not confer an advantage.
 This teleonomy is the quality whereby the process of natural selection creates and preserves traits that are seemingly fitted for the functional roles they perform.
 Consequences of selection include nonrandom mating and genetic hitchhiking.

 The central concept of natural selection is the evolutionary fitness of an organism.
 Fitness is measured by an organism's ability to survive and reproduce, which determines the size of its genetic contribution to the next generation.
 However, fitness is not the same as the total number of offspring: instead fitness is indicated by the proportion of subsequent generations that carry an organism's genes.
 For example, if an organism could survive well and reproduce rapidly, but its offspring were all too small and weak to survive, this organism would make little genetic contribution to future generations and would thus have low fitness.

-If an allele increases fitness more than the other alleles of that gene, then with each generation this allele will become more common within the population.
-These traits are said to be "selected for."
+If an allele increases fitness more than the other alleles of that gene, then with each generation this allele has a higher probability of becoming common within the population.
+These traits are said to be selected for.
 Examples of traits that can increase fitness are enhanced survival and increased fecundity.
-Conversely, the lower fitness caused by having a less beneficial or deleterious allele results in this allele becoming rarer—they are "selected against."
+Conversely, the lower fitness caused by having a less beneficial or deleterious allele results in this allele likely becoming rarer—they are selected against.

 Importantly, the fitness of an allele is not a fixed characteristic; if the environment changes, previously neutral or harmful traits may become beneficial and previously beneficial traits become harmful.
 However, even if the direction of selection does reverse in this way, traits that were lost in the past may not re-evolve in an identical form.
 However, a re-activation of dormant genes, as long as they have not been eliminated from the genome and were only suppressed perhaps for hundreds of generations, can lead to the re-occurrence of traits thought to be lost like hindlegs in dolphins, teeth in chickens, wings in wingless stick insects, tails and additional nipples in humans etc. "Throwbacks" such as these are known as atavisms.